goIdmage/goIdmage/README.md

 - i'm interested in coding web designs & layouts.
 - currently learning to script.
 - been coding for 5 years.
-- mostly unreachable, visit my website for more info.
+- visit my website for more info.